ONYX ACCOUNTANTS LTD – STANDARD TERMS AND CONDITIONS as @ 26/4/2019

 - We will return monies held on your behalf promptly as soon as there is no longer any reason to retain those funds.
 If any funds remain in our client account that are unclaimed and the client to whom they relate has remained untraced for five years or we as a firm cease to practise then we may pay those monies to a registered charity.

 - We are committed to providing you with a high quality service that is both efficient and effective.
 However, should there be any cause for complaints in relation to any aspect of our service please contact the Practice Manager.
 We agree to look into any complaint carefully and promptly and do everything reasonable to put it right.
-If you are still not satisfied you can refer your complaint to our professional body, the Association of Chartered Certified Accountants.
+If you are still not satisfied you can refer your complaint to our professional body, the Chartered Institute of Management Accountants.

 - Communication between us is confidential and we shall take all reasonable steps to keep confidential your information except where we are required to disclose it by law, by regulatory bodies, by our insurers or as part of an external peer review.
 Unless we are authorised by you to disclose information on your behalf this undertaking will apply during and after this engagement.